51Degrees/documentation/src/info/errormessages.md

 # Products Not Associated With the Cloud Service @anchor Products_not_associated_with_the_cloud_service

 There were no products available that are associated with the cloud service.
 Refer to the error message for products available in your subscription and cross reference this with the mapping in the @ref Product_to_subscription_mapping "product to subscription mapping".
-Check that you have access to the correct subscription by checking your sign up email.
+Check that you have access to the correct subscription by checking your sign-up email.
 If your subscription is not valid then please see our [pricing page](https://51degrees.com/pricing) for details on subscriptions for the Cloud Service.

 # Products in Subscription Not Valid @anchor Products_in_subscription_not_valid